ChemicalDevelopment/kscript.org/builtins.md

 <div class="method-text" markdown="1">
 Computes modulo (`L % R`), with normal value coercion rules, except that complex numbers throw a `MathError`

-The result has the same sign as `L`
+The result has the same sign as `R`

 For floating point numbers, the value is accurate to the precision of the type, which is to say non-exact.
 See [`float`](#float) for information on accuracy.